kwameopareasiedu/docts/README.md

 was [Rollup](https://rollupjs.org/).
 It's fast, lightweight and has a powerful JS API which handles all our needs.

-With all this information and tools, let's see how `docts` builds your project:
+Ok, now we know how to go about it and what tool to use.
+Let's outline the build process of `docts`:

 1. Delete the `packages/` directory
 2. Scan the project to find package and function declarations
-3. For each declared function, determine the path to the `index.ts` in `src/`
+3. For each declared function, get the index file at `src/<package-name>/<function-name>/index.ts`
 4. Use Rollup
    to [build a module graph](https://rollupjs.org/guide/en/#rolluprollup) starting from the `index.ts`
-5. Use Rollup to generate the bundle code and resolve `node_modules/` imports
+5. Use Rollup to generate the bundle code and gather imports from `node_modules/`
-6. Write the bundle code to the corresponding file under `packages/`
+6. Save the generated bundle code to the function's output file at `packages/<package-name>/<function-name>/index.js`
-7. Lookup the `node_modules/` imports in the root `package.json` to get their versions
+7. Lookup the function imports in the project `package.json` to get their versions
-8. Write the dependencies to the function's `package.json` under `packages/`
+8. Save the dependencies to the function's `package.json` at `packages/<package-name>/<function-name>/package.json`
+9. Repeat steps (3) to (8) for all functions in `src/`

 And we are done!
 At this point we have an App Platform compatible `packages/` directory that can be deployed.